-As interest in Bitcoin and other cryptocurrencies has grown, attention has shifted to blockchain, the underlying distributed ledger technology (DLT) that enables these digital currencies.
+As interest in Bitcoin and other cryptocurrencies has grown, attention has shifted to the blockchain, the underlying distributed ledger technology (DLT) that enables these digital currencies.
 Where blockchain technology is used?

 At its core, blockchain technology is straightforward to grasp.
 Essentially, the technology exists as a shared database with entries that must be authenticated and encrypted using peer-to-peer networks.

 Imagine it as a strongly encrypted and authenticated shared Google Document, where each item in the sheet is dependent on a logical relationship to all its predecessors and is agreed upon by everyone on the network.

 Blockchain Use Cases in Banking & Finance

 Blockchain technology allows for the safe and efficient creation of a tamper-proof ledger of sensitive activities.
 As a result, it is ideal for international payments and money transfers.

 For example, Banco Santander introduced the world’s first blockchain-based money transfer service in April 2018.
 The service, known as “Santander One Pay FX,” employs Ripple’s xCurrent to allow clients to perform same-day or next-day international money transfers.
 Everyone in the network relies on it.

 Santander has reduced the number of intermediaries typically required in these transactions by automating the entire process on the blockchain, making the process more efficient.

 Santander, being a significant commercial bank, has many retail clients who would benefit from more efficient and less expensive payments, particularly in the area of international transfers.
 By eliminating the need for banks to manually settle transactions, blockchain technology may be utilized to reduce the cost of these payments.